maryvo/nanobook/_lessons/for.md

 ```

-# Access positions of items
+# Accessing positions of items

-Since sequences are ordered, every item has an **index**, starting from `0` to indicate its position.
+Every item in an iterable also has an **index**, starting from `0`, that indicates its position.
 You can access every item and its index by **enumerating** the items.

 **Code**